 |Paragon Casino Resort||Marksville|

 Yes, in most of the state’s parishes.
 Online sports betting is legal in 55 out of the 64 parishes in Louisiana.
-Sportsbooks are anticipated to launch in fall 2021.
+Sportsbooks are anticipated to launch during football season.

 To place any kind of legal sports bet, you must be 21 or older.
 This minimum age applies to in-person, on-site mobile, and statewide mobile sports bets.